After installing PE, you can change some default settings to further configure the orchestrator and pe-orchestration-services.

 An agent needs to connect to the PCP broker in order to do Puppet runs via the orchestrator.
 Set an integer to specify how much time should pass before the connection times out.The orchestrator defaults to

 "30"seconds.
-If the agent can’t connect to the broker in that time frame, the run will timeout.
+If the agent can’t connect to the broker in that time frame, the run times out.

 Disable or enable orchestration services.
 Set to